sofrin/test-task/README.md

-# test task for a job interview
+# test task for a job interview using React, Typescript, React-Router-Dom
 run to install node_modules
 ```bash
 pnpm install